RatthewThePlagueBringer/project_4_sudoku/README.md

 # project_4_sudoku

-A simply sudoku game made in Python using PyGame.
+A simple sudoku game made in Python using PyGame.

 Made for COP 3502C at UF.